iress/cloudfront-auth/README.md

 See [Manual Deployment](https://github.com/Widen/cloudfront-auth/wiki/Manual-Deployment) __*or*__ [AWS SAM Deployment](https://github.com/Widen/cloudfront-auth/wiki/AWS-SAM-Deployment)

-If deploying a generic package, you also need to:
+If deploying a generic package, you also need to follow the steps below in the `us-east-1` region.
+In these steps, replace `{name}` with the name of the Lambda authentication function you created and `{account_id}` with the AWS Account ID number.

+1. Modify the role on the Lambda authentication function to include a policy that:
+    * allows the action `secretsmanager:GetSecretValue` on resource `arn:aws:secretsmanager:us-east-1:{account_id}:secret:{name}/*`
+    * allows the action `ssm:GetParametersByPath` on resource `arn:aws:ssm:us-east-1:{account_id}:parameter/{name}`
 1. Execute `./build.sh rotate_key_pair`
-1. Create a seceret in AWS Secrets Manager named `{name}/key-pair`, where `{name}` is the name of the Lambda authentication function
-1. Create a Lambda rotation fuction with the following configuration:
+1. Create a Lambda rotation function with the following configuration:
     * Function code: Use the `rotate_key_pair.zip` file found in the distributions folder
     * Runtime: **Node.js 10.x** or later
     * Handler: `index.handler`
     * Timeout: 30 sec
+1. Modify the role on the Lambda rotation function to include a policy that:
-    * Permissions: A role with a policy that allows the `secretsmanager:PutSecretValue` action on the secret resource you created
+    * allows the action `secretsmanager:PutSecretValue` on resource `arn:aws:secretsmanager:us-east-1:{account_id}:secret:{name}/*`
+1. Create a secret in AWS Secrets Manager named `{name}/key-pair`
-1. Enable secret rotation on the secret and associate it with the Lambda rotation fuction
+1. Enable secret rotation on the secret and associate it with the Lambda rotation function

 ## Authorization Method Examples